CityAbout the Ordinance

-The City of DeKalb Unified Development Ordinance (UDO) was adopted by City Council in January 2007.
-The purpose of the ordinance is to promote the health, safety and general welfare of the residents of the City of DeKalb through the regulation of zoning, subdivisions, and land use.
+The City of DeKalb Municipal Code Chapter 23: Unified Development Ordinance (UDO) was originally adopted by the City Council in 1993.
+The UDO’s purpose is to promote the health, safety and general welfare of the residents of the City of DeKalb through the regulation of zoning, subdivisions, and land use.

-The UDO is a living document that will evolve and grow with the needs and desires of the city and its citizenry in response to changing community goals and objectives, newly emerging development trends and technologies, and changes to state and federal regulations.
-From time to time, amendments to the UDO are adopted by the City Council.
+The UDO is a living document, evolving with the needs and desires of the City and its citizenry in response to changing community goals and objectives, newly emerging development trends and technologies, and changes to local, state and federal regulations.
+From time to time, the City Council adopts amendments to the UDO.

 For More Information